The definitive guide to Brand Protection: what is it and how can you benefit?

 Depending on your needs and resources, you may prefer a combination of these two approaches.

-Whatever your situation, as a baseline you should be looking to include online brand protection and monitoring tools that identify online brand and IP infringement.
+Whatever your situation, as a baseline you should be looking to include Online Brand Protection and monitoring tools that identify online brand abuse and IP infringement.

 Typically these tools work by scouring or ‘scraping’ the Internet.
 This process will help you uncover damaging threats to your brand on e-commerce marketplaces, social media, websites, 3D printing sites, app stores, mobile apps, and paid search.

-To achieve this level of brand protection, the tool you choose should include four key elements:
+To achieve this level of Brand Protection, the tool you choose should include 6 key elements:

 Artificial intelligence and machine learning

-So your system can learn the ways counterfeiters are changing the way they describe products with keywords and continually change search parameters to adapt
+So your system can learn the ways counterfeiters and other actors are changing the way they describe products with keywords and continually change search parameters to adapt.

-Enabling you to automatically connect infringements across social media accounts and websites and uncover coordinated networks of infringing activity (in one real example from 2019, a global brand used Network Analysis technology to identify a network of over 500 social media accounts promoting over 14,000 infringing URLs on 42 unique websites)
+Enabling you to automatically connect infringements across channels such as social media, marketplaces, and websites and uncover coordinated networks of infringing activity (in one real example from 2019, a global brand used Network Analysis technology to identify a network of over 500 social media accounts promoting over 14,000 infringing URLs on 42 unique websites).

 Benefits of Brand Protection